slimcoin-project/slimcoin-project.github.io/content/en/proof-of-burn-guide.md

 You could think the *Formatted nEffectiveBurnCoins* number is what you need, but it is not - because this number does not contain the *Decayed Burnt Coins* and is probably much smaller.

 To see the real number you must check the **burn address**.
-On [CryptoID] (https://chainz.cryptoid.info/slm/), enter the following address:
+On [CryptoID](https://chainz.cryptoid.info/slm/), enter the following address:

 [//]: # (In the built-in block explorer of the client or any other block explorer eg. CryptoID https://chainz.cryptoid.info/slm/, enter the following address:)